 - While the chicken is grilling/broiling, take out a baking/cookie sheet and rub some olive oil on it (and make sure you rub it up the sides and around the lip).
 Don't overcoat it with oil as your dough will shrink back and it'll be a pain in the behind to roll out the dough.

 - Pull the dough out of the breadmaker and slap that mess on your cookie sheet.
 MM uses a rolling pin to roll out the dough.
 I use my fingers.
 Whatever you do, roll or rub it out on the pan.

 - Dump as much barbeque sauce on the pan as you want.
 I use a whole bottle but you may want more or less.
 Spread that around.

-- When your chicken is done grilling, put it on a cutting board and chop it into small sized bits.
+- When your chicken is done grilling, put it on a cutting board (that's reserved for meat!) and chop it into small-sized bits.
 If you prefer chunks, obviously, since you're eating it, chop into chunks.
 I like the small sized bits.
 This will be a lot of chicken but that is why this is better than restaurant pizza, it is packed with barbeque chickeny goodness.
 Be sure to slop on all the barbeque sauce from the grill pan, chop the chicken in the barbeque yumminess and scoop it up to put on the pizza with the chicken.
 Get your black olives out and chop those up relatively fine too (or not, your choice).
 I use a bunch of olives, 10-15.
 Depends on how olive-y you feel.